DemonBoiAnzu/DeathNote/README.md

 # DeathNote

-Death Note is a minecraft plugin developed for 1.16-1.17+, it introduces a custom item that allows users to input another player's name and that player will die.
+Death Note is a minecraft plugin developed for 1.16-1.17+, it introduces a custom item that allows users to input another player's name and kill them.
 Additionally, they can provide a time of death, along with a cause of death.

 Obviously, this is inspired by the anime Death Note.
 I only wanted to bring it to life in Minecraft.